derekmccr/tour-of-heroes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.2.

-This project follows Angular tutorial at https://angular.io/tutorial but the hero data is Overwatch Heros instead of heros listed in tutorial.
-Because of this change, role property added to Hero class and displayed within hero details.
+This project follows general layout of Angular tutorial at https://angular.io/tutorial.
+Personal modifications to have list of heroes represented from Overwatch instead of hereos provided by tutorial.
+This led to new data fields and list filters for Overwatch hero roles.

 ## Development server